The set splittability problem: The complexity of -splittability

 \subsection{Proof of the main theorem}

 We now establish that the construction described above is indeed a reduction from $\zoe$ to $\psplit$.
-We will assume throughout that $0<p\leq\half$, since it is clear that a collection is $p$-splittable if and only if it is $1-p$ splittable.
+We will assume throughout that $0<p\leq\half$, since a collection is $p$-splittable if and only if it is $(1-p)$-splittable (simply take the complement of the witnessing splitter).
 To begin, we present a simple rounding calculation that will be used below.

 \begin{lem} Let $0 < p \leq \half$ and $q=\frac{1-p}{p}$ as before.
 Then for any $m\in\N$ we have

 \end{lem}

 \begin{proof} Let $\varepsilon = \ceiling{qm}-qm$.
 Then